Financial Support for PhD Students

 Fellowship/Stipend support is merit based and is provided to PhD students in order that they might pursue their academics without having to earn an income.
 First Year PhD students will receive a fellowship from the Department.
 For the current stipend rate, please check the Graduate School’s website at https://grad.georgetown.edu/financial-support/merit-based-financial-aid/fellowships/.
 The purpose of this fellowship in the first year is for PhD students to focus in on their studies and prepare for the comprehensive exams at the conclusion of the first year.

 Second Year to Fifth Year PhD students will receive a service stipend.
 Mainly students choose between teaching assistantships (95%) and research assistantships (5%).

 Sixth Year PhD students and above are not guaranteed for Graduate School or Departmental stipend support.
 At this time, PhD students are encouraged to find alternate sources of income.

 Fellowship support provides a lump sum stipend payment at the start of the quarter and tuition support.
 Students on a university fellowship also receive a health insurance subsidy.

 Teaching Assistantships (TAs)

 TAs are hired by the department and receive a payroll check twice a month.
-TAs work an average of 20 hours per week during the quarter in which they are employed.
+TAs work at most 15 hours per week during the semester in which they are employed.